Ankur262626/Password-Strength-check/README.md

 Accepts MPIN of 4 or 6 digits

-Detects if the MPIN resembles : /n a> Your Date of Birth /n b> Your Spouse's Date of Birth /n c> Your Anniversary /n
+Detects if the MPIN resembles your Date of Birth, your Spouse's Date of Birth or your Anniversary.

-Supports common date formats like: /n
--> DDMM, MMDD, MMYY, YYMM, DDYY, YYDD (for 4-digit MPINs) /n -> DDMMYY, MMDDYY, YYMMDD, YYDDMM, DDYYYY, MMYYYY, YYYYDD, YYYYMM (for 6-digit MPINs) /n
+Supports common date formats like: DDMM, MMDD, MMYY, YYMM, DDYY, YYDD (for 4-digit MPINs) and DDMMYY, MMDDYY, YYMMDD, YYDDMM, DDYYYY, MMYYYY, YYYYDD, YYYYMM (for 6-digit MPINs).

-Returns whether the MPIN is STRONG or WEAK, with reasons for weakness
+Returns whether the MPIN is STRONG or WEAK, with reasons for weakness.